-Eugene Fitch Ware, nicknamed “Ironquill”, was a lawyer, poet, and newspaperman in Kansas.
+Eugene Fitch Ware, nicknamed “Ironquill,” was a Kansas lawyer, poet, and newspaperman.

-His home for some years was at Topeka, from which place he moved to Kansas City, Kansas about 1909 where he practiced law in partnership with his son until the spring of 1911 when both retired to the Ware farm in Cherokee County.
-He authored several books including The Rise and Fall of the Saloon, The Lyon Campaign and History of the First Iowa Infantry, The Indian Campaign of 1864, Rhymes of Ironquill, Ithuriel, and From Court to Court.
-He was also the translator of Castaneda’s account of Coronado’s March and was a contributor to a number of legal and literary publications.
+His home for some years was at Topeka, from which he moved to Kansas City, Kansas, about 1909, where he practiced law in partnership with his son until the spring of 1911 when both retired to the Ware farm in Cherokee County.
+He authored several books, including The Rise and Fall of the Saloon, The Lyon Campaign and History of the First Iowa Infantry, The Indian Campaign of 1864, Rhymes of Ironquill, Ithuriel, and From Court to Court.
+He was also the translator of Castaneda’s account of Coronado’s March and contributed to several legal and literary publications.

 Ware died on July 1, 1911, at Cascade, Colorado.

 © Kathy Weiser-Alexander/Legends of Kansas, updated November 2021.